joakimk/testbot/README.markdown

 You can access **/runners/available** to see how many runners are available.
 Only runners that are up to date and actively asking for test jobs are included.

+You can access **/runners/total_instances** to see how many instances have been available within the last hour.

 Gotchas
 ====

 * When you run your tests in smaller sets you can become unaware of dependency errors in your suite.
-I'd recommend that you use testbot for development but have a CI server that runs the entire suite with "rake spec" / "script/cucumber features" on each commit.

 Tips
 ====